-Element Requires Attention Developing Proficient Exemplary i.
-Teacher reflection= Teacher does not effectively use reflection and self-assessment.
-With guidance, teacher is able to use reflection and self-assessment to assess student learning.
-With guidance, is able to describe how a lesson met goals and how adjustments could be made to meet the needs of most students in future lessons.
-Teacher accurately assesses his or her own effectiveness using lesson artifacts, student work, and student achievement data to identify areas of strength and areas for growth.
-Teacher accurately assesses his or her own effectiveness using lesson artifacts, student work, and student achievement data to identify areas of strength and areas for growth.
-Teacher models reflective practices for other educators, thru peer coaching, sharing, facilitating, or modeling in professional learning communities. ii.
-Using feedback for future planning Feedback from colleagues, administrators, families, students, and professional literature is resisted and/or does not result in changes in professional practice.
-Teacher occasionally uses feedback from colleagues, administrators, and professional literature to enhance professional practice.
-Teacher seeks and uses feedback from colleagues, administrators, families, students, and professional literature to enhance professional practice.
+Elements Requires Attention Developing Proficient Exemplary i.
+Uses self- reflection to improve instruction Teacher does not effectively use reflection and self-assessment.
+With guidance , teacher is able to use reflection and self- assessment to assess student learning.
+With guidance , teacher is able to describe how a lesson met goals and how adjustments could be made to meet the needs of most students in future lessons.
+Teacher accurately assesses his or her own effectiveness using lesson artifacts and student data to identify areas of strength and areas for growth.
+Teacher accurately assesses his or her own effectiveness using lesson artifacts and student data to identify areas of strength and areas for growth.
+Teacher models reflective practices for other educators, through peer coaching, sharing, facilitating or modeling in professional learning communities. ii.
+Uses feedback to improve instruction Feedback from colleagues, administrators, families, students and professional literature is resisted and/or does not result in changes in professional practice.
+Teacher occasionally uses feedback from colleagues, administrators and professional literature to enhance professional practice.
+Teacher seeks and uses feedback from colleagues, administrators, families, students and professional literature to enhance professional practice.
 Uses reflection and self-assessment to thoughtfully assess instructional practices and student learning.
 Identifies alternative instructional approaches that will increase cognition and impact student learning.
-Teacher seeks and uses feedback from colleagues, administrators, families, students, and professional literature to enhance professional practice.
+Teacher seeks and uses feedback from colleagues, administrators, families, students and professional literature to enhance professional practice.
 This use of feedback changes practice that, in turn, enhances student learning.
-Consistently uses reflection and self-assessment accurately to thoughtfully assess instructional practices and student learning.
+Consistently uses reflection and self- assessment accurately to thoughtfully assess instructional practices and student learning.
 Offers alternative instructional approaches, articulating probable success of different courses of action that will most impact student learning.